 I spent a good part of the day talking biscuits and handing out samples of Southern Biscuit Flour’s Formula L, a wonderful all-inclusive biscuit mix that only requires the addition of buttermilk.
 The Southern Biscuit Flour booth was located just outside the festival’s Biscuit Baking tent, and when I wasn’t in the booth with the Renwood Mills team, I was in the tent to judge one round of the competition and then to do a demo on behalf of Southern Biscuit Flour.

-As it was all such fun, I decided to recreate the recipe, using a host of ingredients from the Carolina’s for my recent appearance on WCNC’s midday shown, Charlotte Today with hosts Colleen Odegaard and Eugene Robinson.
+Once home, I wanted to share a taste of the fun with you.
+I recreated the recipe, for a 2017 appearance on WCNC’s midday shown, Charlotte Today with then hosts, Colleen Odegaard and Eugene Robinson.

 All Local Ingredients Make a Good Biscuit Recipe, Great!